Jazz Icons in Picture Books

 02-15

-A tribute to pianist Thelonious Monk, Raschka uses twelve colors like the twelve musical notes, with short, repeating text that reflects Monk’s playful, surprising style.
-The abstract illustrations allow readers to feel the rhythm and character of Monk’s music rather than follow a conventional biography.
+As a tribute to pianist Thelonious Monk, Raschka uses twelve colors, which correspond to the twelve musical notes, and short, repeating text that reflects the liveliness and abruptness in Monk’s style.
+Instead of reading a traditional biography, the abstract illustrations let readers experience the character and rhythm of Monk’s music.

 29